chaninder/Snipp/README.md

 ## Project Description

 In short, this program takes in your desired topic and makes a search to the Google News API.
 It then collects the top few articles and analyzes the headlines to see which article has the most interesting/general/broader scope content.
-We then generate a concise, easy-to-read summary using GPT-3 and then format this information nicely into a text.
+We then generate a concise, easy-to-read summary (~70 words) using GPT-3 and then format this information nicely into a text.

 ## How to Run this Project